Custom Validator¶

 - inconsistent flags or modifiers

-Then add more semantic or cross-reference aware checks once scoping and linking already work.
+Add semantic or cross-reference aware checks once scoping and linking work.

 - keep checks small and type-specific